bbauska/Anti-Project-2025/README.md

 remaining committees should be reconstituted to ensure they are sources of genuine expert advice and productive contributions to the policy-making process.
 Federal Advisory Committee Act (FACA) compliance and awareness of any ways the committees have been written into regulations should be considered.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>NOAA</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Project 2025 called for the dismantling of NOAA with “many of its functions eliminated, sent to
-other agencies, privatized, or placed under the control of states and territories.”
+Project 2025 called for the dismantling of NOAA with “many of its functions eliminated, sent to other agencies, privatized, or placed under the control of states and territories.”
 “The National Oceanographic and Atmospheric Administration (NOAA) should be dismantled and many of its functions eliminated, sent to other agencies, privatized, or placed under the control of states and territories.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 recommended that NOAA “be broken up and downsized.”
-“Together, these form a
-colossal operation that has become one of the main drivers of the climate change alarm industry and, as such, is harmful to future U.S. prosperity.
+Project 2025 recommended that NOAA “be broken up and downsized.”
+“Together, these form a colossal operation that has become one of the main drivers of the climate change alarm industry and, as such, is harmful to future U.S. prosperity.
 This industry’s mission emphasis on prediction and management seems designed around the fatal conceit of planning for the unplannable.
 That is not to say NOAA is useless, but its current organization corrupts its useful functions.
 It should be broken up and downsized.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025: Each of NOAA’s functions “could be provided commercially, likely at a lower cost
-and higher quality.”
+Project 2025: Each of NOAA’s functions “could be provided commercially, likely at a lower cost and higher quality.”
 “NOAA today boasts that it is a provider of environmental information services, a provider of environmental stewardship services, and a leader in applied scientific research.
 Each of these functions could be provided commercially, likely at lower cost and higher quality.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 claimed that forecasts and warnings provided by private companies like
-AccuWeather were more reliable than NWS, so called on NWS to “fully commercialize its forecasting operations” and “focus on its data gathering services.”
+Project 2025 claimed that forecasts and warnings provided by private companies like AccuWeather were more reliable than NWS, so called on NWS to “fully commercialize its forecasting operations” and “focus on its data gathering services.”
 “Focus the NWS on Commercial Operations.
 Each day, Americans rely on weather forecasts and warnings provided by local radio stations